"... spring is like a perhaps ..." - e.e. cummings

 Three Days of the Condor (U.S., 1975)

-A CIA junior analyst (Robert Redford) in New York comes back from lunch one day to find all his colleagues murdered.
-Then he goes on the run.
+In New York City, a junior analyst with the CIA (Robert Redford) steps out for lunch one day and, when he returns, find his co-workers have all been shot dead.
+He then goes on the run.
 Whodunnit?
 Sydney Pollack's conspiracy thriller positively pulses with paranoia.
 Paramount released the movie on all-region Blu-ray in 2009 sans extras; the new British BD (code-locked for Europe) makes up for that.
 There's an hour-long retrospective of Pollack's career from 2001 and a new 22-minute interview with British film historian Sheldon Hall, plus a trailer and a 32-page booklet.
 (Also on the market is a dual-region (North America/Europe) Studio Canal BD that's visually inferior but has several exclusive extras: an hour-long French documentary from 2001 on the "secret wars" the CIA fought from 1947 to 1977, a commentary track by Pollack and an hour-long doc on the director.)

 Maggie Smith's latest